Last Updated on 8 January, 2021 by Veronica

 Viseu, Luso, Buçaco, Mealhada and Coimbra

-On the fifth day of the road trip through Portugal, you start traveling south but to the inland area instead of the coast.
+On the fifth day of the road trip through Portugal, you start traveling south and the inland area instead of the coast.

 Coimbra is an ideal city to dedicate at least one day and spend a night.
-You have to visit its famous university which is a UNESCO World Heritage Site and is the oldest in Portugal.
+First, you must visit its famous university, a UNESCO World Heritage Site and the oldest in Portugal.

 Central Portugal and Lisbon